RyanQuey/packer-boxes/README.md

     ansible-playbook build-boxes.yml -e "{'boxes':['debian10']}"

+## Development
+when ready to make a new version, update the version in the box-config

+After changing, make sure to test with:
+`packer validate box-config.json`
 ## Testing built boxes

 There's an included Vagrantfile that allows quick testing of the built Vagrant boxes.
 From the same box directory, run the following command after building the box: